Welcome to FirstBattle

 What is this?

-FirstBattle is a live, long-running game where your HTTP API controls a character
+FirstBattle is a live, long-running game where your bot controls a character

 on a grid.
 Your character collects gold from mines, fights other players, and tries to